forsyde/aesa-radar/docs/text/30_ShallowImpl.md

 *layers*, *patterns* and *skeletons* have been originally developped within ForSyDe-Atom, they are now well-supported by ForSyDe-Shallow as well.
-In the future the modeling frameworks such as ForSyDe-Atom and ForSyDe-Shallow are planned to be merged into a single one incorporating the experience accumulated with them.
+In the future the modeling frameworks such as ForSyDe-Atom and ForSyDe-Shallow are planned to be merged into a single one incorporating the main language features of each one and having a similar user experience as ForSyDe-Shallow.